Skip to main content

 #

-According to the machine hint, we need to create a wordlist based on the company name (Phantom) with common mutations (year + special character).
+According to the machine hint, a custom wordlist based on the company name (Phantom) with common mutations (year + special character) should do the trick.

 Created wordlist (passwords.txt):